A trip to Japan would not be complete without a little sake tasting! But unless you are an avid sake drinker, it can be hard to know where to begin.

-Some sakes are at their best cold, while others taste perfect when warmed.
-Every sake is different, and sake connoisseurs will tell you to experiment yourself.
-Our philosophy is: do what tastes best to you.
+Some sake is at its best cold, while others taste perfect when warmed.
+Every sake is different, and sake connoisseurs will tell you to experiment.
+Our philosophy is: Do what tastes best to you.
 It’s no fun if you’re worried about whether what you’re doing is right or wrong.

-That being said, here are some general guidelines to help you in cooling or warming your sake:
+That being said, here are some general guidelines to help you in knowing whether to cool or warm sake:

-- How to warm: don’t heat the sake directly.
-Rather, pour the sake into a receptacle (like a sake carafe, ideally!) that can handle some heat, and then heat it very gradually in a water bath.
-Avoid heating it too quickly or too intensely, and hopefully it goes without saying that you should not do it in a microwave!
+- If warming, don’t heat the sake directly.
+Rather, pour the sake into a receptacle (like a sake carafe, ideally) that can handle some heat, and then heat it very gradually in a water bath.
+Avoid heating it too quickly or too intensely (definitely don’t do it in a microwave!).

-Many sakes taste great at different temperatures — as different temperatures draw out different characteristics — which makes it very worthwhile to experiment for yourself!
+Many sake varieties taste great at different temperatures — as different temperatures draw out distinctive characteristics — which makes it very worthwhile to experiment for yourself.

 What Kind of Receptacle to Use